 Hagar is also identified with Mount Sinai corresponding to Jerusalem, representing (unbelieving) Jews, who, by implication, are in slavery to the Law, since their "mother" was a slave.
 (It was on Mount Sinai that Moses received the Law.)
-To this Jerusalem is contrasted "the Jerusalem above" representing believers, those who are free from the Law, symbolized by Sarah.
+To this Jerusalem is contrasted "the Jerusalem above" representing believers, those who are free from the Law, symbolized by Sarah, the free woman.
 Paul uses the eschatological notion of the heavenly Jerusalem to be revealed at the eschaton in a novel way to express the difference between (unbelieving) Jews and believers; the implicit superiority of "the Jerusalem above" is exploited by Paul to express the superiority of the (new) covenant represented by Sarah (On the idea of a heavenly and/or new Jerusalem, see 1 En 90:28-29; 2 Bar 4:1-7; 4 Ezra 7:26; 8:52; 10:26-27; 13.36; see also T. Dan 5:12; Sib.
 Or.
 5.420-33; 5Q15 [5QNew Jerusalem]; Heb 12:22; 13:14; Rev 3:12; 21:2; 21:9-22:5).
 Paul writes, "And she is our mother" (4:25), by which he means that Sarah (symbolizing the Jerusalem above) represents the new covenant of which believers are metaphorically "sons," just as Isaac was literally the son of Sarah.
 It is clear from this allegorical contrast between the two women and their sons that Paul believes that the status of believers to be one of freedom from the Law, since Sarah is the free woman and Isaac is the son of a free woman.
 Paul then cites Isa 54:1, an eschatological passage, but interprets the barren woman of the prophecy as referring to Sarah (as opposed to Israel in exile, the intended meaning) and then allegorically to believers, who are sons of promise.
 His point is that Sarah, once barren, is now the "mother" of many children, representing believers, including gentiles.
 The implication is that Sarah eschatologically has become the mother of believers "now that faith has come" (Gal 3:23).
 In Gal 4:28-31, Paul then focuses on the two sons born of the two women, Hagar and Sarah.
 He has already contrasted their births: Ishmael was born "according to the flesh," whereas Isaac was born "through promise."
 He is referring to the fact that Issac was born miraculously as the result of God's promise to Abraham that he would have a heir through Sarah, whereas Ishmael was not born miraculously, but by Abraham's decision.
 Allegorically, Isaac represents believers, who are the true heirs to promises to Abraham (see Gal 3:26, 29; 4:7).
 Isaac, the son of promise, is also said to be born of according to the Spirit, and as such represents believers.
 (Isaac stands in contrast to Ishmael, who is said to be "born according to the flesh.")
 Paul no doubt is contrasting believers who are indwelt by the Spirit to Jews who are defined as such by means of their physical birth and literal circumcision ("flesh").
 In other words, Ishmael represents Judaism, which is now rejected, just as Ishmael was sent away (Gen 21:10).
 It is clear that, for Paul, to be under the Law is incompatible with being indwelt by the Spirit.(39)

 Paul says that the situation of the believer is that of freedom (from the Law) meaning that the Law is not the moral standard according to which a believers lives.
 He writes, "It is for freedom that Christ has set you free" (tê eleutheria hêmas Christos êleutherôsen) (5:1)(40) and "For you were called to freedom" (humeis gar ep' eleutheria eklêthête) (5:13).
 Paul also says to the Galatians that if they are led by the Spirit, they are not under the Law (ouk...upo nomon), so that he is contrasting Spirit and Law as two mutually exclusive modes of being.
 Not to be under the Law is not be obliged to obey the Law, not even part of the Law.